Skip to contents

 The function preserves the Coordinate Reference System of x if applicable.
 For optimal results do not use geographic coordinates (longitude/latitude).

 crs can be in a WKT format, as a "authority:number" code such as "EPSG:4326", or a PROJ-string format such as "+proj=utm +zone=12".
-It can be also retrieved with:
+It can also be retrieved with:

 See Value and Notes on terra::crs().